moby/buildkit/docs/proposals/mergeop/1_mergeop.md

 This example also illustrates that because stateB was created on top of stateA, stateA’s layers will be included when doing the merge.
 To be more concrete:
 * `Merge(stateB, stateC)` results in layers being ordered stateC->stateB->stateA
 * `Merge(stateC, stateB)` results in layers being ordered stateB->stateA->stateC

+It's also worth noting that if you try to delete a file which doesn't exist and that doesn't result in an error, that will not result in a deletion actually being included as part of the layer.
+Only deletion of existing files can be included with the layer definition.

 ### Run Example